nitishnb/5th_sem/AI_LAB/lab_2__8Puzzle/Readme.md

-8 Puzzle using BFS, DFS
+8 Puzzle using BFS, DFS and Greedy